osrf/gazebo_tutorials/building_editor/tutorial.md

     c.
 Resize the staircase by dragging one of the end nodes.

 * Double-click a staircase on the 2D View to open an inspector with configuration options.
-You can also right-click and choose `Open Stairs Inspector`.
+Alternatively, right-click and choose `Open Stairs Inspector`.

 * To delete a staircase, either press the `Delete` key while it is selected, or right-click and choose `Delete`.

-> Tip: On the 2D View, staircases are visible on both the level it starts at and the level it ends at.
+> **Tip:** On the 2D View, staircases are visible on both the level it starts at and the level it ends at.

     [[file:files/edit_stairs.png|640px]]

 ## Edit levels

 * You can choose what level to see in the 2D View from the drop-down list on the top.

-    > Tip: The level currently selected in the 2D View will appear as semi-transparent on the 3D View, all levels below it will appear opaque and levels above will be hidden - but keep in mind it is still part of your building!
+    > **Tip:** The level currently selected in the 2D View will appear as semi-transparent on the 3D View and all levels below it will appear opaque.
+Levels above will be hidden - but keep in mind they are still part of your building!

 * Double-click the 2D View to open an inspector with level configuration options.
-You can also right-click and choose `Open Level Inspector`.
+Alternatively, right-click and choose `Open Level Inspector`.

 * To delete the current level, either press the `-` button on the top of the 2D View, or right-click and choose `Delete Level`.

     [[file:files/edit_level.png|640px]]

-> Tip: On the top of the 2D View, you can choose to view or hide the floor plan or features for the current level.
+> **Tip:** On the top of the 2D View, you can choose to view or hide the floor plan or features for the current level.

     [[file:files/view_floorplan.png|640px]]

 ## Add colors and textures

 You can assign colors and textures to walls, floors and staircases.
 Currently, windows and doors are only holes on the wall and therefore cannot have materials.

-> Tip: The default color is white and the default texture is none.
+> **Tip:** The default color is white and the default texture is none.

 There are two ways to add colors and textures to your building:

 ### From inspectors

-You can add color and texture to walls, stairs and floors from the Wall Inspector, Stairs Inspector and Level Inspector respectively.
+You can add color and texture to walls, stairs and floors from the `Wall Inspector`, `Stairs Inspector` and `Level Inspector` respectively.
 Simply open the inspector, select your materials and press `Apply`.

 [[file:files/color_texture_inspector.png|640px]]